Oral Pathology in Northern Virginia

 Like other areas of the body, the soft tissues and bones of the mid-face, lower jaw and mouth may be the site of development of cysts, benign and malignant tumors, and other pathologic processes.

-Drs.
-LaBriola and Zadeh can provide biopsy, definitive treatment and counseling relating to these conditions.
+Our team of oral and maxillofacial surgeons can provide biopsy, definitive treatment and counseling relating to these conditions.
 A consultation appointment will be scheduled, at which we will conduct an examination and take any necessary X-rays before any surgery is scheduled.
 Most biopsies are done in the office, but any extensive surgical procedures may be scheduled at a local hospital, usually on an outpatient basis.
 Biopsies are generally sent to a qualified oral pathologist for microscopic examination.

 What is oral pathology?